 7. Research how to fit in

-Europeans will often say they can spot an American tourist the moment they open their mouth, and it’s not the language they are talking about.
+Europeans will often say they can spot an American tourist the moment they open their mouth; and it’s not the language they're talking about.
 Try to match the volume around you.
-Ever notice how in many European cities a restaurant can be crowded with people, but the noise level is surprisingly low?
+American's are known for being loud.
+If you're talking loudly, not only will the volume give you away, but now everyone can hear your American accent.

-Taking the subway or metro?
-Observe and mimic how the locals talk very quietly to each other and are mindful of their volume.
-This is one of the travel safety tips that will also give you better experience while traveling since you won't immediately be labeled as "another annoying American tourist" and treated accordingly.
+This is one of the safety tips for traveling abroad that will also give you better experience since you won't immediately be labeled as "another annoying American tourist" and treated accordingly.

 8. Know areas and places to avoid